biography

 I entered into a banking career at age 22 and stayed there until a health crisis ten years in forced me down out of the corporate tower.
 I was far enough up the ladder to hit the ground hard, but the whole incident got my attention in a big way.
 While recovering from surgery to remove a threadbare section of my small intestine, I began to dabble in watercolours and in this way, changed the trajectory of my life.

-Today I am priviledged to make a living as a full-time painter from my home on Gabriola Island, BC.
+Today I am privileged to make a living as a painter and feminist rabble-rouser from my home in Nanaimo BC where I live with my partner and our small dog Mira (pictured below).